dyne/tinfoil/README.md

  $ tinfoil icecat anon
 ```

-# Stage of development
+## Stage of development

 Tinfoil is work in progress! if you are interested in giving a hand, tinfoil's developers can be contacted using the issues on GitHub or over IRC on https://irc.dyne.org channel **#dyne** (or direct port 9999 SSL)

+Tinfoil is the browser wrapper of choice for the heads GNU+Linux distribution: https://heads.dyne.org

-# Licensing
+## Licensing

 Tinfoil is Copyright (C) 2017 by the Dyne.org Foundation